Ozgun92/Ozgun_Portfolio/README.md

 ## Project 4: STONKS

-STONKS is an MVP practice project.
+STONKS is an MVC practice project.
 Users can search for any US based stocks, equities & ETFs.
 They can calculate and project potential returns from these assets.
 Main features of the app were Unit Tested.

 ![](https://github.com/oezguenY/Ozgun_Portfolio/blob/main/images/F1.png?raw=true)
 ![](https://github.com/oezguenY/Ozgun_Portfolio/blob/main/images/F2.png?raw=true)